fullerj/empirical.github.io/talks.md

 title: Talks
 permalink: /talks/
 description: >
-  Conference presentations, invited tutorials, and workshops delivered by EmpiricalDefense.
+  This section features a selection of conference presentations, invited talks, and panel discussions delivered at academic, professional, and public forums.
 ---

 {% assign talks = site.data.talks | sort: "date" | reverse %}

+{% include components/talks-map.html %}

 {% if talks and talks.size > 0 %}
 {% for talk in talks %}